generic-matrix/JavaScript_Numpy/README.md

 # JavaScript Numpy

-This project aims at providing equivalent of Numpy in JavaScript.
+This project aims at providing equivalent of Numpy in JavaScript (A fork of https://github.com/NikhilAshodariya/JavaScript_Numpy)
 Optimized for generics.js
 https://www.npmjs.com/package/generics.js